theAndrewCline/tcr-algorithms/README.md

 If they fail, all the code you wrote will be deleted and you get to try again. :boom:

+For more information, Kent Beck has a [YouTube Video](https://www.youtube.com/watch?v=ZrHBVTCbcE0) that explains the workflow.

 ## Getting Setup :rocket:

 You could simply download this repository, `npm install`, and start crushing it.